junguler/_dork-word-play/README.md

 ```
 ![all+](temp/all+.gif)

-or combine multiple gifs together
+combining multiple gifs together can be done using the same joining method
 ```
 convert -adjoin $(ls -v *.gif) numbers.gif
 ```